 CEH has developed in-house statistical models, such as Ecomaps, and uses external models, such as InVEST, LUCI and ARIES, to explore such interactions and understand how decisions on management or restoration of environmental assets will deliver different levels of natural capital.

-The NCMet project will:
+The NCMet project is:

-- Define a conceptual framework for linking natural capital asset datasets to human well-being, identifying and providing an evidence base for any intervening steps in the chain, such as intermediate or final ecosystem services
+- Defining a conceptual framework for linking natural capital asset datasets to human well-being, identifying and providing an evidence base for any intervening steps in the chain, such as intermediate or final ecosystem services

 The NCMet workplan integrates conceptual and methodological innovation with empirical analysis from a range of case studies covering natural capital assets in land, water and air systems (Figure 1).
 It is based on three organising principles: